SibTiger/PowerShell-Compact-Archive-Tool/Documents/ReadMe.txt

 a.
 Automatically Update the project's resources locally on your system, using Git's
     functionality.
 b.
-Compile the project's assets from the standard folder hierarchy into ZDoom's PK3
+Compile the project's assets from the standard folder hierarchy into ZDoom's PK3 standard structure.
-    or PK7 standard structure.
 c.
 Allow the ability to customize the archive data file attributes and compression level.
 d.
 Thoroughly verify the compiled file for potential issues.
 e.
 Capable of compiling developmental builds, to help differentiate between standard builds